Shaphen/Badcord/README.md

 ```

 ### Servers
-Users are able to create, edit, and delete servers as well as upload an image from their local storage as a server's cover photo using AWS's S3 Storage System, securily saving their media.
+Users are able to create, edit, and delete servers as well as upload an image from their local storage as a server's cover photo using AWS's S3 Storage System, securely saving their media.

 ![server-photo](https://github.com/Shaphen/Badcord/blob/master/app/assets/images/gifs/badcord_AWS.gif)
-Users are also able to create, edit, and delete channels within' servers to diversify their conversation funnels!
+Users are also able to create, edit, and delete channels within servers to diversify their conversation funnels!

 ### Future Directions
 - [x] Add members list